-(iv) The ruling of the arbitrator shall be in writing and signed, shall contain a statement of findings and conclusions and shall be final and binding upon the parties.
-The fees and expenses of counsel, witnesses and employees of the parties and all other costs and expenses incurred exclusively for the benefit of the party incurring the same shall be borne by the party incurring such fees and expenses.
-All other fees and expenses including, without limitation, compensation for the arbitrator shall be divided equally between the parties.
+(iv) The ruling of the arbitrator shall be in writing and signed, shall contain a statement of findings and conclusions and shall be final and binding upon the Parties.
+The fees and expenses of counsel, witnesses and employees of the Parties and all other costs and expenses incurred exclusively for the benefit of the Party incurring the same shall be borne by the Party incurring such fees and expenses.
+All other fees and expenses including, without limitation, compensation for the arbitrator shall be divided equally between the Parties.
 All meetings and arbitration hearings held pursuant to this Section 29 (b) shall take place in Houston, Texas.
 Judgment on the arbitration award or decision may be entered in any court having jurisdiction.

 30. MISCELLANEOUS.

-a.
-Modification and Waiver.
+(a) Modification and Waiver.
 No covenant or condition of this Agreement may be modified by either Party except by the written consent of both Parties.
 Forbearance or indulgence by either Party in any regard whatsoever shall not constitute a waiver or change of the covenant or condition to be performed by the other Party to which the same may apply, and, until the complete performance of said covenant or condition has occurred.
 Each Party shall be entitled to invoke any remedy at law or in equity available to it under the provisions of this Agreement despite said forbearance or indulgence.
 Waiver of any Defaults shall not waive any other Default.

-b.
-Notices.
+(b) Notices.
 All notices and communications made pursuant to this Agreement shall be made as specified below.
 Notices required to be in writing shall be delivered in written form by letter, facsimile or other documentary form.
 Notice by facsimile or hand delivery shall be deemed to have been received by the close of the day on which it was transmitted or hand delivered (unless transmitted or hand delivered after close of a business day in which case it shall be deemed received at the close of the next business day) or such earlier time confirmed by the receiving Party.
 Notice by overnight mail or courier shall be deemed to have been received two business days after it was sent or such earlier time confirmed by the receiving Party.
 Any Party may change its addresses by providing notice of same in accordance herewith.

 Transwestern Pipeline Company